StefanoAllesina/CSB_2019/docs/week1.md

 ## Summary of Chapter 1

 - The "Swiss Army Knife" of programmers
-- Take a peek at the data; Perform simple data manipulation; Automation; Glue
+- Take a peek at the data; Perform simple data manipulations; Automation; Glue
 - Hundreds of small programs, each carrying out a specific task
 - "Worse is better"
 - Connect input and output using "pipe" `|` and redirection `>` (or `>>`)